-The McMaster Textbook of Internal Medicine is the first Canadian textbook of internal medicine developed at McMaster University, the birthplace of problem-based learning (PBL) and evidence-based medicine (EBM) and one of the leading medical schools in the world.
+The McMaster Textbook of Internal Medicine is the first Canadian textbook of internal medicine developed at McMaster University, the birthplace of problem-based learning (PBL) and evidence-based medicine (EBM) and one of the leading medical schools in the world, in collaboration with the Polish Institute for Evidence Based Medicine.
 Covering the essential fields of internal medicine, the textbook is aimed at answering the needs of medical professionals as well as residents and students who seek access to updated, verified medical knowledge useful in everyday practice.

 What makes the McMaster Textbook of Internal Medicine unique is the combination of expert authors, pragmatic approach employing the GRADE system, and accessibility.

 The reasons for the development of the McMaster Textbook of Internal Medicine included an increasing need for on-demand access to reliable information, growing cost of many resources, and our belief in the ability to meet the needs of medical professionals accurately.
 In short, our goal is a textbook that is practical, accessible, current, and affordable.

 The team behind the McMaster Textbook of Internal Medicine includes nearly 500 experienced contributors from North America and Europe.
 By combining the expertise of authors from around the world, the McMaster Textbook of Internal Medicine boasts a uniquely broad and versatile approach that enhances the practical value of the book.

 As a fully electronic resource, the McMaster Textbook of Internal Medicine takes advantage of the digital format to supplement the text with additional materials, such as lectures, talks, reviews, and links to external articles.